 Schools both mainstream and special develop timetables, either full time or part time, which meet the needs of the child/young person.
 For further information please contact individual schools.

-Each school will also provide information about the Local Offer on it's own website.
+Each school will also provide information about the Local Offer and each school will publish a SEN Information report on it's own website, please contact the school to obtain this information.
 You can find a complete list of schools, including their website and contact details by visiting Sefton Council's Schools finder